Finnish Defence Forces: Interwar years

 After winning the Civil War, the Finnish peacetime army was organized as three divisions and a brigade by professional German officers.
 It became the basic structure for the next 20 years.
 The coast was guarded by former czarist coastal fortifications and ships taken as prizes of war.
 The Air Force had already been formed in March 1918, but remained a part of the Army and did not become a fully independent fighting force until 1928.
 The White Guard (Suojeluskunta) played a key role in interwar Finnish defence policy, as they essentially served as local/territorial militia forces, and some had higher readiness and training for quick mobilization.

 The new government instituted conscription after the Civil War and also introduced a mobilization system and compulsory refresher courses for reservists.
 An academy providing basic officer training (Kadettikoulu) was established in 1919, the founding of a General Staff College (Sotakorkeakoulu) followed in 1924, and in 1927 a tactical training school (Taistelukoulu) for company-grade and junior officers and NCOs was set up.
-The requirement of one year of compulsory service was greater than that imposed by any other Scandinavian country in the 1920s and the 1930s, but political opposition to defense spending left the military badly equipped to resist an attack by the Soviet Union, the only security threat in Finnish eyes.
+The requirement of one year of compulsory service was greater than that imposed by any other Scandinavian country in the 1920s and the 1930s, but political opposition to defence spending left the military badly equipped to resist an attack by the Soviet Union, the only security threat in Finnish eyes.

 World War II

 When the Soviets invaded in November 1939, the Finns, led by Marshal Mannerheim, defeated the Red Army on numerous occasions, including at the crucial Battle of Suomussalmi.
 These successes were in large part thanks to the application of motti tactics.
-Finland successfully defended its independence, but ceded 9% of its territory per the Moscow Peace Treaty.
-During the war the Finns lost 25,904 men, while Soviet losses were 167,976 dead.
+Finland successfully defended its independence but ceded 9% of its territory per the Moscow Peace Treaty.
+During the war, the Finns lost 25,904 men, while the Soviet losses were 167,976 dead.

 Finland fought in the Continuation War alongside Germany from 1941 to 1944.
-Thanks to Nazi-German aid, the army was now much better equipped, and the period of conscription had been increased to two years, making possible the formation of sixteen infantry divisions.
-Having initially deployed on the defensive, the Finns took advantage of the weakening of the Soviet positions as a consequence of Operation Barbarossa, swiftly recovering their lost territories and invading Soviet territory in Karelia, eventually settling into defensive positions from December 1941 onwards.
+Thanks to Nazi-German aid, the army was much better equipped, and the period of conscription was increased to two years, making possible the formation of sixteen infantry divisions.
+Having initially deployed on the defensive, the Finns took advantage of the weakened Soviet positions as a consequence of Operation Barbarossa, swiftly recovering their lost territories and invading Soviet territory in Karelia, after settling into defensive positions in December 1941.
 The Soviet offensive of June 1944 undid these Finnish gains and, while failing in its objective of destroying the Finnish army and forcing Finland's unconditional surrender, forced Finland out of the war.
-The Finnish were able to preserve their independence with key defensive victories over the Red Army, the Battle of Tali-Ihantala being very significant.
+The Finns were able to preserve their independence with key defensive victories over the Red Army, the Battle of Tali-Ihantala being very significant.